danishakh/myStarterKit/README.md

 # React-Redux Express Starter Kit

 This is a boilerplate that you can download to create full stack apps with React and Express.
 Run your client and server with a single command using `concurrently`.
-Hope this helps speed your setup!
-Enjoy :)
+Hope this helps speed up your setup!
+Enjoy :grin:

 ### Redux
 The boilerplate also includes Redux implemented with React.